-- a complete new copy of the page. - There is very little persistent state.
-No garbage collection is needed

-There are also several obvious disadvantages:

-- The home node must be chosen wisely, and the application must not change sharing patterns drastically. - 2.
+- Modifications made by the home node do not require diffs to be created.
+They do need to be tracked, however, and so still require local interrupts the first time each page is modified during each barrier epoch. - 2.
+Validating a page always requires exactly one request-reply pair since validations are always accomplished by retrieving a complete new copy of the page. - 3.
+There is very little persistent state.
+No garbage collection is needed. - There are also several obvious disadvantages: - 1.
+The home node must be chosen wisely, and the application must not change sharing patterns drastically. - 2.
 Communication of data between two non-home processes requires the data to be sent through the home node.
 Consider a piece of migratory data x.
 Each time x moves from one process to the next, it must be sent back to the home node in the form of a diff, and then paged in from the second node.
-By contrast, the data travels directly from one process to the next in a homeless protocol. - Potentially more diffs are created, as diffs are created promptly at the end of each interval rather than lazily [11], as with homeless protocols.
+By contrast, the data travels directly from one process to the next in a homeless protocol. - 3.
+Potentially more diffs are created, as diffs are created promptly at the end of each interval rather than lazily [7], as with homeless protocols.

-2.2.1 Bar-i and Bar-u
+2.3.1 Bar-i and Bar-u